zoefunds/zoefunds/README.md

-- 👋 Hi, I’m @zoefunds
+- 👋 Hi, I’m Adebiyi Precious.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Smart Contract Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full-Stack Development and Smart Contract Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything Tech and Blockchain Development.
-- 📫 How to reach me ...
+- 📫 How to reach me: preciousmofeoluwa@gmail.com

 <!---
 zoefunds/zoefunds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.